Our bilateral relationship is founded in particular on the unique human and historical ties between our two countries.

 - 18 January: Mr Abdelkader Messahel, Algerian Minister of Maghreb Affairs, the African Union and the Arab League

 Economic and trade relations have grown rapidly since 1999 and are especially strong.
 Our trade effectively tripled between 1999 and 2013, making Algeria France’s leading trading partner in Africa and the third-largest market for French exports outside the Organisation for Economic Co-operation and Development (OECD), behind China and Russia.
-France remained Algeria’s second-largest partner in 2017, with €4.98 billion of exports and a market share of 9.4%, behind China (18.1%) but ahead of Italy (8.2%) and Germany (7%).
-Despite regular growth in our exports since 2000, our market share has been falling constantly since the turn of the century because of increased competition (Italy, Spain, Germany, Turkey and, above all, China).
-France seems to have benefited proportionally less than its competitors from the relative opening up of the Algerian economy.
+France remained Algeria’s second-largest partner in 2019, with €4.98 billion in exports and a market share of 8.7%, behind China (19.8%) but ahead of Italy (7.8%) and Germany (7%).

-Drawing on the momentum generated in 2012 and intergovernmental contacts (COMEFA and CIHN), economic cooperation between our two countries has taken off again, focused around several key projects including the industrial facilities of Renault and PSA in Oran, Alstom in Annaba, and Sanofi in Sidi Abdallah.
+Drawing on intergovernmental contacts (COMEFA and CIHN), economic cooperation between our two countries has taken off again, focused around several key projects including the industrial facilities of Renault and PSA in Oran, Alstom in Annaba, and Sanofi in Sidi Abdallah.

 Cultural, scientific and technical cooperation

-Our cultural, scientific and technical cooperation is carried out in the framework of the partnership framework document (DCP), setting out the major objectives of our partnership with Algeria over five years in these areas.
+Our cultural, scientific and technical cooperation is governed by a partnership framework document (DCP), setting out the major objectives of our partnership with Algeria in these areas over five years.
 A new DCP for the period 2018-2023 remains to be negotiated.

-Teaching of and in French is also central to our cooperation: assistance in improving initial and continuous training of French teachers in both secondary and higher education; support for doctoral students in French; support for the creation of intensive language teaching centres in 35 Algerian universities.
+Teaching of and in French is also central to our action: assistance in improving initial and continuous training of French teachers in both secondary and higher education; support for doctoral students in French and support for the creation of intensive language teaching centres in 35 Algerian universities.

-Our cooperation draws on a French cultural network that has been redeployed since 2000 (five Instituts Français s in Algiers, Annaba, Oran, Constantine and Tlemcen).
+Our cooperation draws on a French cultural network that has been redeployed since 2000 (five Instituts Français in Algiers, Annaba, Oran, Constantine and Tlemcen).
 The French cultural centre in Tizi-Ouzou is currently dormant.
 The renovated Institut Français in Annaba was inaugurated on 18 April 2018.
-The international Alexandre Dumas high school in Algiers reopened in 2002 and teaches more than 2,000 pupils, while another, smaller school, Hydra, counts 500.
-At the CIHN on 10 April 2016, agreement was reached for two annexes of the Alexandre Dumas lycée to open: one in Oran , which opened in 2017, and one in Annaba, which opened in 2018.
-“France offices” should open in future in the country’s southern universities (Ouargla, Béchar, Tamanrasset, El Oued, etc.).
+The international Alexandre Dumas secondary school in Algiers reopened in 2002 and teaches more than 2,000 pupils, while another, smaller school, Hydra, has 500 pupils.
+At the CIHN on 10 April 2016, agreement was reached for two annexes of the Alexandre Dumas lycée to open: one in Oran, which opened in 2017, and one in Annaba, which opened in 2018.
+“France offices” are expected to open in the future in the country’s southern universities (Ouargla, Béchar, Tamanrasset, El Oued, etc.).

-Cooperation between France and Algeria is characterized by the extreme diversity of fields and the great many players (administrations, local government bodies, associations, NGOs, etc.), which reflect the vitality of a relationship rooted in history and human and family ties.
-The full extent of this cooperation can be read on the website of the French Embassy in Algiers:
+Cooperation between France and Algeria is characterized by the extreme diversity of fields and the great many players involved (administrations, local government bodies, associations, NGOs, etc.), which reflect the vitality of a relationship rooted in history and human and family ties.
+The full extent of this cooperation can be found on the website of the French Embassy in Algiers.